 - A child may have the capacity to understand why information is being shared and the implications.
 For most children under the age of eight years in a nursery or out of school childcare context, consent to share is sought from the parent, or from a person who has parental responsibility. - Young persons (16-19 years) are capable of informed consent.
 Some children from age 13 onwards may have capacity to consent in some situations.
-Where they are deemed not to have Policies & Procedures for the EYFS 2021 (Early Years Alliance 2022)

-capacity, then someone with parental responsibility must consent.
-If the child is capable and gives consent, this may override the parent's wish not to give consent.
+Where they are deemed not to have capacity, then someone with parental responsibility must consent.
+If the child is capable and gives consent, this may override the parent's wish not to give consent. - Adults at risk due to safeguarding concerns must be deemed capable of giving or withholding consent to share information about them.
+In this case 'mental capacity' is defined in terms of the

-Adults at risk due to safeguarding concerns must be deemed capable of giving or withholding consent to share information about them.
-In this case 'mental capacity' is defined in terms of the Mental Capacity Act 2005 Code of Practice (Office of the Public Guardian 2007).
+Mental Capacity Act 2005 Code of Practice (Office of the Public Guardian 2007).
 It is rare that this will apply in the context of the setting.